kf-rahman/calendar-app/README.md

 Main goal for now is to get the project production ready ASAP

 A basic architecture of the app can be found here: https://app.eraser.io/workspace/4X0zgxPhtUJXdt3BXzoE?origin=share
+## Tech Stack
+This app uses the T3 stack

 ## Motivation
 Main motivation of this project came from me trying to learn some full stack development.
 I wanted to work on a project